4.5.10 The project manager shall validate the software system on the targeted platform or high-fidelity simulation.

 The following scenarios provide additional considerations for selection of the most appropriate validation approach at the systems level:

 Also, consider user-created operational scenarios, when appropriate.
 They can be a valuable tool in either simulated or operational environments.
-Additional guidance related to platform or hi-fidelity simulations may be found in the following related requirements in this Handbook:

 The small project does not normally involve highly complex platforms, so it is generally easier and cheaper to validate software systems on the targeted platform.
 However, the environment for space systems will typically need to be simulated during validation for projects regardless of size.
 When using simulated platforms, small projects are advised to look for existing tools rather than creating their own.